 Pinch off the ends and pull to remove the strings along the seams of the pods before eating or freezing.
 The fresh peas can now be eaten raw, stir-fried, steamed, stored in a plastic bag in the refrigerator for two weeks or frozen.

 The peas must be blanched before storing in the freezer.
 To blanch, add 4 quarts of water to a pot and bring to a boil.
-While water is heating, prepare the pods as instructed in previous paragraph.
+While water is heating, prepare the pods as instructed in the previous paragraph.
 Add 2 to 3 cups of pea pods to the boiling water and cover.
 Time for exactly 1.5 minutes and remove promptly from heat.
-Drain off water and place the pea pods immediately in a bowl of ice water for 2 minutes.
-Remove from bowl and dry pea pods on paper towels.
-Place snow peas or sugar snap peas into freezer bags or containers, seal, label and store in freezer.
+Drain off the water (save it and water plants with it after it has cooled!) and place the pea pods immediately in a bowl of ice water for 2 minutes to stop the cooking process.